licheng1221/How-leaves-reflect-genetic-variation/README.md

 The processed data can be found under the folder "Data_rds", which are the input files for the downstream analyses.

+## Metadata
+Metadata corresponding to the measurements from the three experiments can be found under the "Metadata" folder, which include detailed information of measurement date, time, plant ID, etc.

 ## Code

 There are five R scripts in this repository: